nmr2701/506-project/README.md

 Feature engineering was a crucial step in enhancing the model's ability to capture meaningful relationships within the data.
 The process involved creating new features, transforming existing ones, and extracting valuable information that could improve model performance.
 Here's a detailed explanation of the feature engineering steps undertaken:
 Interaction Features:
 - We created interaction terms by combining variables that may have a combined effect on the target variable.
-For example, temp_soilMoisture was derived by multiplying temperature_preference and soilMoisture, as we hypothesized that the interaction between temperature preference and moisture levels could affect species abundance.
+For example, **temp_soilMoisture** was derived by multiplying **temperature_preference** and **soilMoisture**, as we hypothesized that the interaction between temperature preference and moisture levels could affect species abundance.
 Product of pH Variables:
-To capture the relationship between different pH measurements, we created the soilInWaterpH_soilInCaClpH feature by multiplying the soilInWaterpH and soilInCaClpH variables.
+To capture the relationship between different pH measurements, we created the **soilInWaterpH_soilInCaClpH** feature by multiplying the **soilInWaterpH** and **soilInCaClpH** variables.
 This interaction may provide insights into how these two pH levels collectively influence the abundance of species in the soil.
 Squared Features:
 - To capture non-linear effects, we squared certain continuous variables.
-For instance, temperature_preference_squared and pH_preference_squared were introduced to help the model recognize non-linear relationships between environmental preferences and species abundance.
+For instance, **temperature_preference_squared** and **pH_preference_squared** were introduced to help the model recognize non-linear relationships between environmental preferences and species abundance.
 Similarly, squaring soilMoisture helped to account for any non-linear impact of moisture on species presence.
 Geographical Features:
-- We added geographical information by calculating the absolute values of latitude and longitude to create distance_from_equator and distance_from_prime_meridian.
+- We added geographical information by calculating the absolute values of latitude and longitude to create **distance_from_equator** and **distance_from_prime_meridian**.
 These features help account for environmental factors tied to a species’ location, such as climate patterns that may influence their abundance.
 Species-Specific Averages:
 - We calculated the average soil temperature (avg_soilTemp_by_species) and pH (avg_ph_by_species) for each species.
 These values, mapped to each row, provide context on the typical environmental conditions for each species, allowing the model to recognize the conditions under which a species is most abundant.
 Standard Deviation from Preferences: